 American Made is a better-than-average take on the “can you believe this shit actually happened?” breed of 80s crime-drama/comedies, carried by a stronger-than-expected performance from its sometimes beleaguered star.

-YES, SOMEONE DIED DURING THE MAKING OF THIS MOVIE.
+SHOULD BE NOTED: SOMEONE SADLY DIED DURING THE MAKING OF THIS MOVIE.
 HEAD HERE FOR MORE INFO ABOUT THE ONGOING LAWSUIT.